BODRUM HISTORICAL PLACES

 There are several historical mosques on the peninsula built in the Ottoman period, and Kizilhisarli Mustafa Pasha Mosque in Iskele Square is one of them.
 The mosque, which is adjacent to Bodrum Castle, was built in 1723 by Mustafa Pasha of Kizilhisar.
 The historical mosque, which attracts the attention of tourists, is one of the historical buildings of Bodrum which needs to be seen.

-Myndos Gate, built by King Mausolos, is located between Bodrum centre and Gumbet, and it is one of the buildings that has a very important place in terms of Bodrum’s historical places.
+Myndos Gate, built by King Mausolos, is located between Bodrum centre and Gumbet, and it is one of the buildings that has a very important historical place in Bodrum.
 When you get to Myndos Gate, which is also known as the gate that Alexander the Great could not pass through, you will see various ruins, not an organized museum.
 However, there are information signs next to the ruins, so you can get information about the historical structure while visiting the ruins.

 You can reach Myndos Gate by an average 20-minute walk from the bus station.
 Or you can reach the ruins by taking the minibus from the bus station to Gumbet, getting off at the Gumbet junction, crossing the road and following the road next to the cemetery.